-- 142. Epifaunal abundance varies across the former East Anglia Zone with relatively high abundances occurring in the north-west with lower abundances apparent in the south east, i.e. the area of the East Anglia ONE North windfarm site.
-Species diversity (identified as the number of different species found within a sample) was more evenly distributed over the former East Anglia Zone with no defined distribution pattern. - 143.
-A total of 78 epibenthic (seabed surface) trawls were taken during the ZEA survey, three of which fall within the East Anglia ONE North windfarm site (see Table 9.4).
+- 141. Epifaunal abundance varies across the former East Anglia Zone with relatively high abundances occurring in the north-west with lower abundances apparent in the south east, i.e. the area of the East Anglia TWO windfarm site.
+Species diversity (identified as the number of different species found within a sample) was more evenly distributed over the former East Anglia Zone with no defined distribution pattern. - 142.
+A total of 78 epibenthic (seabed surface) trawls were taken during the ZEA survey, three of which fall within the East Anglia TWO windfarm site (see Table 9.4).
 The zonal surveys identified 95 taxa of macrofauna, with an average of 956 individuals and 24 taxa per trawl sample (MESL 2011).
-The distribution of abundance and taxonomic richness across the former East Anglia Zone varies, with abundance generally higher in the north and diversity showing no defined pattern (see Figures 9.8 and 9.9 respectively). - 144.
-Epifaunal abundance ranged from 110 to 15,252 individuals per trawl within the former Zone, with the majority of trawls supporting less than 565 individuals.
+The distribution of abundance and taxonomic richness across the former East Anglia Zone varies, with abundance generally higher in the north and diversity showing no defined pattern (see Figures 9.8 and 9.9 respectively).

-- 145. Epibenthic abundance ranges from approximately 41 to 1000 within the East Anglia ONE North windfarm site (based on abundance categories in MESL 2011) (see Figure 9.8). - 146.
+- 143. Epifaunal abundance ranged from 110 to 15,252 individuals per trawl within the former Zone, with the majority of trawls supporting less than 565 individuals. - 144.
+Epibenthic abundance ranges from approximately 41 to 400 within the East Anglia TWO windfarm site (based on abundance categories in EAOW 2012) (see Figure 9.8). - 145.
 By far the most dominant class of organism within the epifauna were the Malacostraca (Plate 9.3) which include crabs, lobsters, shrimp, krill, and amphipods.
 Within this group the brown shrimps Crangon allmanni (35,354 individuals identified across 83 sample stations) and Crangon Crangon (1,773 individuals identified across 43 sample stations) were numerous.
 These two species play an important ecosystem function role within the southern North Sea and are a key food source for flatfish.
 Also abundant were the hermit crabs Paguridae (1,897 individuals identified across 88 sample stations) and the crab Liocarcinus holsatus (1,946 individuals identified across 81 Sample stations).
-The next most abundant class in terms of number of individuals identified were the brittlestars (Ophiuroidea) (Plate 9.3).